-Cross references. - For the federal Food Stamp Act, see 7 U.S.C. § 2011 et seq.
+Food Stamp Act. - The federal Food Stamp Act, referred to in this section, is codified as 7 U.S.C. § 2011 et seq.

-The 2005 amendment, effective June 17, 2005, added Subsection B to require the income support division of the human services department to notify the taxation and revenue department of the location of food stamp offices in New Mexico.
+The 2005 amendment, effective June 17, 2005, adds Subsection B to require the income support division of the human services department to notify the taxation and revenue department of the location of food stamp offices in New Mexico.